Scrapbook and Bloggish Musings 1

 Studio View 1 Studio View of Drawing Table Studio View Work Table Studio View Work Table/ Class Notes Chalkboard Drawings for Class Dry Erase Duck Dry Erase Oak

 Fuchs Dystrophy and Cataracts: Due to the development of cataracts and Fuchs Dystrophy, I gave up my drawing classes around 2022.
 Fuchs is a corneal eye disease that will eventually require surgery, but cataracts have been the more pressing concern for me.
 My cataracts were successfully removed in 2024, and my vision is greatly improved.
-I restarted my color pencil class, but intend to run it only until I retire from teaching in 2025.
-My current method of drawing instruction is to use a projector, where students draw along with me.
+My final method of drawing instruction was to use a projector, where students drew along with me.
 The below image was created in this way.

 Sienna Tree